stelmo/VibrioNatriegens/readme.md

 It focusses on the primary metabolism of _V. natriegens_, and includes data to facilitate the construction of enzyme and ribosomal constraints.
 A MEMOTE-like test suite is implemented in the `test` directory, and runs with CI.
 The primary name spaces for the model reactions and metabolites are [Rhea](https://www.rhea-db.org/) and [ChEBI](https://www.ebi.ac.uk/chebi/).
-The RefSeq annotated genome was used to map genes to reactions can be downloaded from the NCBI accession [GCF_001456255.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_001456255.1/
+The RefSeq annotated genome maps genes to reactions, and can be downloaded with the NCBI accession [GCF_001456255.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_001456255.1/
 )

 ## Model characterization